Grappling: Types of grappling

 There are many different regional styles of grappling around the world that are practiced within a limited geographic area or country.
-Several martial arts and fighting disciplines employ grappling techniques, such as judo, Brazilian jiu-jitsu, Cornish wrestling, catch wrestling, shoot wrestling, submission grappling, sambo, hapkido and several types of wrestling including freestyle and Greco-Roman have gained global popularity.
+Several martial arts and fighting disciplines employ grappling techniques, such as judo, Brazilian jiu-jitsu, Cornish wrestling, catch wrestling, shoot wrestling, other styles of submission wrestling, sambo, hapkido and several types of wrestling including freestyle and Greco-Roman have gained global popularity.
 Judo, Freestyle Wrestling, and Greco-Roman Wrestling are Olympic Sports while Grappling, Brazilian Jiu-jitsu and Sambo have their own World Championship Competitions.
 Other known grappling-oriented systems are sumo, shuai jiao, malla-yuddha and aikido.

 In these arts, the object is either to take down and pin the opponent, or to catch the adversary in a specialized chokehold or joint lock which forces them to submit and admit defeat or be rendered helpless (unconscious or broken limbs).
 There are two forms of dress for grappling that dictate pace and style of action: with a jacket, such as a gi or kurtka, and without (No-Gi).
 The jacket, or "gi", form most often utilizes grips on the cloth to control the opponent's body, while the "no-gi" form emphasizes body control of the torso and head using only the natural holds provided by the body.
 The use of a jacket is compulsory in judo competition, sambo competition, and most Brazilian jiu-jitsu competition, as well as a variety of folk wrestling styles around the world.
 Jackets are not used in many forms of wrestling, such as Olympic Freestyle, Greco-Roman wrestling and Grappling.

 Grappling techniques are also used in mixed martial arts along with striking techniques.
 Strikes can be used to set up grappling techniques and vice versa.

 ADCC

 The ADCC Submission Fighting World Championship is the most prestigious submission grappling tournament in the world and is held biannually.
+It's often praised for its ruleset which encourages engagements and submissions along with often being a "litmus test" for upcoming grapplers.